Parul Gulati

 She debuted in TV serial, Yeh Pyar Na Hoga Kum, in which she played the role of Bittan, the younger sister of Leher played by Bollywood actress Yami Gautam.
+She also appeared in Kis Kis Ko Pyaar Karoon 2, alongside Kapil Sharma.

 In addition to acting in films, Gulati has endorsed multiple brands and products.
 She has her own line of Human Hair Extensions by the name of Nishhair.

 Career

+2010–2016: Acting and film debut

 She was spotted by the makers of a TV show on Facebook.
 They invited her to Mumbai for an audition and was cast in a supporting role in Yeh Pyaar Na Hoga kam.
 Later in 2012, she acted in Burrraahh, in which she played Rose.
 After Burrraahh, Gulati took a year's break and finished her course at RADA, a drama school in London and also did some theatre in Mumbai.
 Her second film was Romeo Ranjha in 2014.

 In 2016, she appeared in director Vinnil Markan's film Zorawar, as Jasleen, opposite to Yo Yo Honey Singh.

-2017–present
+2017–present: Television debut

-After a decently successful stint in Punjabi films, Gulati made her Television debut with TV Series, P.O.W. - Bandi Yuddh Ke for Star Plus which was directed by Nikkhil Advani.
+After a decently successful stint in Punjabi films, Gulati made her television debut with TV series, P.O.W. - Bandi Yuddh Ke for Star Plus which was directed by Nikkhil Advani.
 She played the role of a Pakistani girl Afreen, who is married to a P.O.W, Parul got lot of praise and appreciation for her portrayal of the Pakistani Urdu speaking girl.